Extended vocal technique: Artificial vocal enhancement

 Amplification, such as microphone or even megaphone, possibly with electronic distortion of the voice, is frequently used in contemporary composition.
 Through the use of various electronic distortion techniques, vocal enhancement possibilities are nearly unlimited.
 A good example of this technique can be found in much of the music written and performed by Laurie Anderson.

 Since its invention in the 1990s, Auto-Tune and other digital pitch correction methods have been widely used in commercial music genres to create expressive effects, popularized by artists in many genres including the pop singer Cher, the R&B singer T-Pain, and the hip-hop artist Future.
 Contemporary raï and Berber folk music, which historically placed emphasis on glissando, embraced Auto-Tune to enhance the beauty of vocals.

 Singing into the piano

 There are a number of pieces which require a singer to lean over a (sometimes amplified) piano and sing directly into the strings.
 If the strings are not damped, the effect is to start audible sympathetic vibrations in the piano.
 By far the most famous piece to use this technique is Ancient Voices of Children by George Crumb.

+Mechanical vibration of the vocal cavity

+There are devices that create a vibration to be controlled by the resonance of the user's mouth and throat, usually intended as medical devices to allow speakers to produce more audible speech without engaging their larynx.
+Devices in this family include the Sonovox, invented in 1939, which was used by German synthpop acts by Kraftwerk and Trio; the electrolarynx, of which numerous refinements have been made allowing users to sing by controlling its pitch manually; and the talk box, used by funk vocalist Roger Troutman of Zapp and virtuoso rock guitarist Peter Frampton.